AdobeDocs/experience-manager-cloud-manager.en/help/release-notes/current.md

 <!-- SAVE FOR FUTURE POSSIBLE USE No notable bugs or features for the September release of Cloud Manager. -->

+The release date for [!UICONTROL Cloud Manager] 2024.10.0 is October 3, 2024.
 The next release is planned for November 14, 2024.

 ## What's new {#what-is-new}